csgordon/javaui/README.md

 * JVMMonitor: https://bitbucket.org/csgordon/jvmmonitor
 * Subclipse: https://bitbucket.org/csgordon/subclipse

+The subject programs were checked against Eclipse 3.7 on Ubuntu 12.10, and the scripts to run JavaUI over the subject programs hard-code paths to relevant JARs.

 Implementation
 --------------
 The type system is built on top of the Checker Framework (http://types.cs.washington.edu).
 It